Org Blogs and Wikis

 Wiki tools

-- ikiwiki is a web site compiler written in Perl.
-In many ways it is
+ikiwiki is a web site compiler written in Perl.
+In many ways, it is similar to Jekyll, but has closer integration with version control systems.
+It supports blogging and has many plugins.

-There is an org mode plugin by Manoj, which lets you write your posts in org and converts them to html suitable for processing by ikiwiki.
+There is an org mode plugin by Manoj, which lets you write your posts in Org and converts them to HTML suitable for processing by ikiwiki.

-There is another plugin by Chris Gray that interprets org files.
+There is another plugin by Chris Gray that interprets Org files.
 It is still under intermittent development, but is stable enough for general use.